Have you ever wanted to read the entire Bible, from Genesis to Revelation all the way through?

 Since I was a little girl, I went to church, learned Bible stories, and completed numerous Bible studies, but I realized that I had never read the entire Bible cover-to-cover for myself.

-At first, I felt a little ashamed admitting that I hadn’t read the entire book that I base my faith and life upon, but I know I’m not alone.
+At first, I felt a little ashamed, admitting that I hadn’t read the entire book upon which I base my faith and life, but I know I’m not alone.

 According to a recent study, 87% of American households own a Bible but only 11% have read it all the way through.